NathanAsowata/cinema-world/README.md

 ## How I worked on this project
 My goal was to simulate a professional working environment

-* I built this app using designs I created with Figma: (Link to the designs)[https://www.figma.com/file/fRRcaBBNtog4134UGnujhQ/Cinema-World?node-id=0%3A1]
+* I built this app using designs I created with Figma: (Link to the Figma Design)[https://www.figma.com/file/fRRcaBBNtog4134UGnujhQ/Cinema-World?node-id=0%3A1]
 * I used feature branches and pull requests
 * I followed tasks on this Kanban board
 ![image](https://user-images.githubusercontent.com/90692293/186263549-2794af63-29a3-4127-9a9d-abc06f51a17e.png)